AlgebraicJulia/Decapodes.jl/docs/src/grigoriev/grigoriev.md

 info = DocInfo.Info()
 ```

-Let's model glacial flow using a model of how ice height of a glacial sheet changes over time, from P. Halfar's 1981 paper: "On the dynamics of the ice sheets". <!--- TODO: Need a link for this -->
+Let's model glacial flow using a model of how ice height of a glacial sheet changes over time, from P. Halfar's 1981 paper: ["On the dynamics of the ice sheets"](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JC086iC11p11065).

 Let's run the Halfar shallow ice / shallow slope model on some "real world" data for ice thickness.
 Van Tricht et al. in their 2023 communication [Measuring and modelling the ice thickness of the Grigoriev ice cap (Kyrgyzstan) and comparison with global dataset](https://tc.copernicus.org/articles/17/4315/2023/tc-17-4315-2023.html) published ice thickness data on an ice cap and stored their data in a TIF.
 In this document, we will demonstrate how to parse such data and execute a Decapodes model on these initial conditions.